adithprajwalk/logitrack/README.md

 A web-based inventory management and logistics optimization tool built with Python and Streamlit.
 This version focuses on core fulfillment logic to determine the most cost-effective way to allocate orders across a network of warehouses.

+(Feel free to replace the image link with your own screenshot!)

 🚀 Core Features
 📊 Interactive Dashboard: A real-time overview of total inventory, pending orders, and products needing replenishment.